 5.11.1 Surveillance cameras with pan/tilt, focus, and zoom capability shall be located in the CACE.
-Camera, pan/tilt, and zoom lens controls shall be located in the command center with the camera monitors.
+Camera, pan/tilt, and zoom lens controls shall be located in the coordination center with camera monitors.

-5.11.2 A sound-powered phone in the CACE shall provide a direct communications link with the command center.
-2
+5.11.2 A sound-powered phone in the CACE shall provide a direct communications link with the coordination center.